 Where the donated good is a fixed asset it is measured at fair value, unless it is impractical to measure this reliably, in which case the cost of the item to the donor should be used.
 The gain is recognised as 'Income from Donations and Capital Grants' and a corresponding amount is included in the appropriate fixed asset category and depreciated over the useful economic life in accordance with the Academy Trust's accounting policies.
-During 2021/22 the Academy Trust received ICT equipment from the Government under the free laptop and tablet scheme which has been accounted for this way.
+During 2023/24 the Academy Trust has recognised the value of school playing field land at St. George's CofE School and St. Botolph's CofE Primary School.